developerKhusanjon/pix/README.md

 # plasma
-Antivirus with threat scanner, security analitics
+Threats with vulnerabilities scanner with security analitics